nandorojo/moti/docs/docs/web.md

 npm install -D @expo/webpack-config
 ```

-After that, it should run with Expo Web.
+Then run `yarn web` and you're done!

+### Troubleshooting

-Potential errors: if you get the following Reanimated error in your console: `ReferenceError: _frameTimestamp is not defined`, you can add add this to `App.js` at the top:
+If you get the following Reanimated error in your console: `ReferenceError: _frameTimestamp is not defined`, you can add add this to `App.js` at the top:

 ```ts
 import { Platform } from 'react-native'